Companion planting is pretty important to growing the best homegrown garden tomatoes and with many other things, too! And I will show you why!

 Tomatoes have a whole group of other plants they are friends with.

 What to Companion Plant Near Tomatoes:

-Chives, Onions, and Garlic~ Members of the onion family are beneficial to plant with many types of crops due to the pungent odor they emit.
+Chives, Onions, and Garlic~ Members of the onion family are great companions and beneficial to plant with many types of crops due to the pungent odor they emit.
 This helps deter many insect pests.

-Peppers (sweet and hot) are in the same family (nightshade) as tomatoes and are compatible.
+Peppers (sweet and hot) are in the same family (nightshade) as tomatoes and are compatible companions.

 Marigold help deter harmful nematodes from attacking tomatoes.
 The pungent odor can also help confuse other insect pests.
 To deter nematodes, the best practice is to grow the marigolds, then chop and till them into the soil at the end of the season.

 Nasturtium help deter white fly and aphids.

 Carrots companion well with tomatoes because they share space well.
 The carrots can be planted when the tomatoes are still quite small, and can be happily growing and ready to harvest by the time the tomato plants start to take over the space.